Johhed15/Johhed15/README.md

 </div>

-### Check out my repositories to see some of my work from the studies and spare time! 🖥️
+## Check out my repositories to see some of the work I have done in my studies and spare time! 🖥️

 ### If you want to know me better you can reach me at LinkedIn or mail: